dtaht/blog-cerowrt/content/post/selective_unprotect.md

 +++

 NOTE: 802.11 standard readers will think of "protection" as a frame being encrypted.
-Below I am talking about the willingness to lose data.
+Below I am talking about the willingness to lose data, and I ended up starting to revise this piece based on reading the 802.11n-2012 specification... sorry for the noise and notes.

 For years now I've kept trying to get manufacturers, firmware writers, device driver writers and OS makers to find ways to drop a couple